The combined area is operated by Santos, with the exception of the EP 82DSA area which is operated by Central.

 The Southern Amadeus region contains a variety of structural styles and additional Heavitree Formation/Fractured basement leads have been identified from potential field data as well as the 2013/14 and 2016/18 seismic programs.

-The size of the acreage and leads identified to date has encouraged the joint venture to acquire more seismic to identify prospects worthy of drilling.
+The size of the acreage and leads identified to date has encouraged the joint venture to plan exploration wells at three locations identified as worthy of drilling.
 The percentage of helium recovered in known discoveries is in the range 4% to 9%, which is very high compared with worldwide analogues, and may represent a standalone commercial opportunity.

 The introduction of Peak Helium into the joint venture will lead to the drilling of three major sub-salt exploration wells, targeting natural gas, helium and hydrogen at Dukas (EP112), Jacko Bore (EP125), and Mahler (EP82).